ronflima/ServerSide/README.md

 ## Zewo

 ServerSide is written over Zewo modules.
-So, it depends on several Zewo modules.
+You can consider it as a module written for Zewo.

 ## License